On thin local sets of the Gaussian free field: Examples of ``small'' non-thin local sets.

 \medbreak

 {\bf Notation.} Choose the domain $D$ to be the unit square $(0,1)^2$.
-As we are going to use nested dyadic squares, it is useful to use the following notation.
-We define $S^\emptyset$ to be equal to $D$, and when $u$ is a finite sequence of $n$ elements of $\{ 1, \ldots , 4 \}$, then $S^{u1}, \ldots, S^{u4}$ are the four open dyadic subsquares of side-length $2^{-n-1}$ of $S^u$, where each one is a dyadic square of side-length $2^{-n}$.We can for instance choose to associate the four indices respectively to the NW, NE, SW, SE subsquares.
-Thanks to this notation we can associate to each square a point in the tree $\{1,2,3,4\}^*$, and a genealogy.
+As we are going to use nested dyadic squares, it is useful to introduce the following notation.
+We define $S^\emptyset$ to be equal to $D$, and when $u$ is a finite sequence of $n$ elements of $\{ 1, \ldots , 4 \}$, then $S^{u1}, \ldots, S^{u4}$ are the four open dyadic subsquares of side-length $2^{-n-1}$ of $S^u$.
+We can, for instance, choose to associate the four indices respectively to the NW, NE, SW, SE subsquares.
+Thanks to this notation, we can associate to each square a point in the tree $\bigcup_{n}\{1,2,3,4\}^n$, and a genealogy.